The Rise and Fall of R&D Networks: Introduction

-Our work contributes to the foregoing empirical and theoretical literature along several dimensions. \textit{First}, we analyze the R\&D networks in a large number of manufacturing and service sectors.
-After analyzing the \textit{pooled R\&D network}, i.e. the network containing all alliances independently of the sectors to which the partners belong, we study a series of R\&D networks for several industrial sectors at a 3-digit SIC level.
-Via this disaggregated analysis, we are able to check whether the network properties that have been analyzed by the current literature for sectors like computers \citep[e.g.][]{hanaki2010dynamics} or pharmaceuticals \citep[e.g.][]{powell2005network} are robust across different sectors of activity.
-In addition, by comparing the properties at the pooled and at the sectoral levels, we are able to check for the presence of \textit{universal} properties of R\&D networks that hold irrespectively of the scale of aggregation at which they are observed. \textit{Second}, we perform a longitudinal analysis of empirical R\&D networks.
-In particular, we consider the network dynamics in the period from 1986 to 2009.
-This procedure allows us to check whether network properties are robust over time, or if instead they exhibit different trends in different time-periods. \textit{Third}, we investigate a broad set of network properties.
-We start our analysis by studying the basic network measures that have so far been considered in the empirical literature (size, degree heterogeneity, small world property).
-In addition, we study measures related to more complex features of the network, such as assortativity \citep[i.e. the presence of positive correlation in the number of alliances among firms, see also][]{newman03:_mixin_patter_in_networ}, the existence of communities \citep[e.g.][]{newman2003finding_and_evaluating_community} as well as the presence of core-periphery architectures.
-This way, we extend the existing knowledge on R\&D networks by adding new stylized facts to the already existing ones.
-Furthermore, the analysis of core-periphery architectures allows a fresh test of the predictions of the recent theoretical models on R\&D networks.
+On these premises, our work improves on the foregoing literature along several dimensions. \textit{First}, we analyze a global inter-firm R\&D network (the \textit{pooled} R\&D network), as well as its decomposition in a series of subnetworks for several representative manufacturing sectors (the \textit{sectoral} R\&D networks).
+Through such an analysis, we are able to check whether the network properties that have been analyzed by the current literature for sectors like computers \citep[e.g.][]{hanaki2010dynamics} or pharmaceuticals \citep[e.g.][]{powell2005network} are robust across different sectors of activity.
+In addition, by comparing the properties at the pooled and at the sectoral levels, we are able to check for the presence of \textit{universal} properties of R\&D networks that hold irrespectively of the scale of aggregation at which they are observed.